 It’s not that I didn’t trust them, but I needed to trust myself more.
 I needed to consider how valid and reliable their information was, what the merits were and whether the information being presented were really in my own best interests and right for me.

 As the adult, I understood and saw where the decisions being made were wrong.
 That where we think parents have our backs, they have their own backs more, unless they choose to parent selflessly.
-It’s usually what they want.

-That they would continue to evaluate things for us through their own evaluations for themselves.
+Parents may continue to evaluate things for their children through their own evaluations for themselves.
+It’s sometimes how it’s done.
 The same principles apply to other areas too.
 When we use critical evaluation, we’re working on developing our own understanding in more detail.